 If you are missing one or more teeth, a dental bridge may be the ideal solution for you.

 A missing tooth is a highly sensitive issue for some individuals, especially when the culprit occurs at the front of the mouth.
 However, cosmetic concerns aside, missing one or more teeth can also be dangerous to your health.
-As time passes, missing teeth can cause the surrounding teeth to shift, which can lead to overcrowding.
-This may lead to weakening of the overall structure of your mouth, causing more tooth loss, which is the last thing we want.
+As time passes, missing teeth can cause the surrounding teeth to shift, leading to overcrowding.
+This may weaken the overall structure of your mouth, potentially causing more tooth loss, which is the last thing we want.

-In addition to the above, missing teeth can cause poor nutrition due to food not being chewed properly.
-You may also experience the wearing down of teeth opposite the gap - this is a result of chewing on the other side to compensate for the missing tooth.
-Missing teeth can cause speech impediments - so at the end of the day, calling your dentist in Saskatoon for bridge consultation may be a great solution to remedy missing teeth.
+In addition, missing teeth can cause poor nutrition due to food not being chewed properly.
+You may also experience the wearing down of teeth opposite the gap—this happens as a result of chewing on the other side to compensate for the missing tooth.
+Missing teeth can cause speech impediments, so calling your dentist in Saskatoon for a bridge consultation may be a great solution to remedy missing teeth.

 What is a dental bridge?